jratzenboeck/jratzenboeck-blog/_posts/2017-07-29-blogging-like-a-hacker.md

 ## Get started

 ### Install Ruby
-Since Jekyll has Ruby under it's hood make sure you have Ruby installed on your machine.
+Since Jekyll has Ruby under its hood, make sure you have Ruby installed on your machine.
-I will not give a detailed description here about how you do this but rather link you to the respective <a href="https://www.ruby-lang.org/en/documentation/installation/" title="How to nstall Ruby" target="_blank">official web page</a>.
+I will not give a detailed description here about how to do this but rather link you to the respective <a href="https://www.ruby-lang.org/en/documentation/installation/" title="How to nstall Ruby" target="_blank">official web page</a>.
 From my experience so far the best option is to use a ruby version manager where you can manage multiple versions of Ruby on your machine and therefore be able to easily update to the desired version.
 On MacOSX and Linux this would be <a href="https://rvm.io/" title="Install RVM" target="_blank">RVM</a>
-on Windows <a href="https://rubyinstaller.org/add-ons/uru.html" title="Install Uru" target="_blank">Uru</a>
+on Windows <a href="https://rubyinstaller.org/add-ons/uru.html" title="Install Uru" target="_blank">Uru</a>.

 ### Install Jekyll
 Installing Jekyll is now as it should be only a few commands in the Terminal.